kyma-project/control-plane/docs/provisioner/08-02-provisioning-gardener.md

                 autoScalerMax: 4
                 maxSurge: 4
                 maxUnavailable: 1
-                exposureClassName: "" # default value is set by Gardener.
-Provide only if you know the exact name of Exposure Class you plan to use.
+                exposureClassName: "" # Default value set by Gardener.
+Provide only if you know the exact name of the Exposure Class you want to use.
                 providerSpecificConfig: { gcpConfig: { zones: ["europe-west4-a"] } }
               }
             }